 Visual and Critical Studies: Graduate Overview

-Depending on students' research interests, the final thesis may be either a written work of criticism or a creative body of work presented in a gallery during the annual student-run MAVCS exhibition.
+Depending on students’ research interests, the final thesis may be a written work of criticism, a creative writing project, a body of work presented in a gallery during the annual student-run exhibition, or a hybrid-platform production.
 Graduate students also organize an annual symposium to share their research in a professional context.

 Recent visitors to the Visual and Critical Studies department have included: